 Notice of Nondiscrimination, Equal Opportunity and Affirmative Action

-- Current Approved Version: 06/11/2018
+- Current Approved Version: 08/24/2020

 - Policy Type: Administrative

 As an affirmative action and equal opportunity employer, VCU promotes the full realization of employment opportunity for all persons, including minorities, women, individuals with disabilities and veterans.
 VCU bases all employment decisions only on job requirements.
-These efforts apply to all employment actions, including but not limited to recruitment, selection, hiring, promotion and compensation.
+These efforts apply to all employment actions, including but not limited to recruitment, selection, hiring, promotion, and compensation.

-External complaints may be filed with the Department of Education Office for Civil Rights, Equal Employment Opportunity Commission, Commonwealth of Virginia Division of Human Rights and the Department of Human Resource Management.
+Complaints of discrimination, harassment and retaliation may be directed to Institutional Equity, Effectiveness and Success at firstname.lastname@example.org.
+Complaints may also be filed with the Department of Education Office for Civil Rights, Equal Employment Opportunity Commission, Commonwealth of Virginia Division of Human Rights and the Department of Human Resource Management.